House & Garage Address Numbers

 Save money - Post your house or garage number yourself

-If it is reported that your house or garage numbers are not posted, our office will send you a letter requesting that number be placed by a given date.
-If numbers are not posted, then Solid Waste & Recycling will post them for you and bill your next utility bill, as per Fees & Charges .
+If it is reported that your house address is not posted on your garage, our office will send you a letter requesting that number be placed by a given date.
+If numbers are not posted, then Solid Waste & Recycling will post them for you and add a fee for the posting your next utility bill, as per Fees & Charges.

 What type of numbers should I put up?

-link text City ordinance Chapter 435.60 Parcel and Structure Numbering requires each residence with a public alley to have house numbers posted that are easily read from the alley.
+City Ordinance Chapter 435.60 Address Display requires each residence with a public alley to have the house address posted in a manner that is easily read from the alley.

 Address numbers shall be Arabic numerals.
 Numbers shall be a minimum of four (4) inches high with a minimum stroke width of one-half (1/2) inch.
 Numbers applied with a stencil designed for the purpose of address identification shall be permitted if otherwise in conformance with this section.